Injured protestor files suit against City and unnamed officer – Press Release

 Free Tennis For Kids

-The Law Offices of Elston, Donnahoo, & Williams are pleased to sponsor the new Terminettors tennis program aimed to encourage and support outreach and drive for kids.
+Brian Elston Law are pleased to sponsor the new Terminettors tennis program aimed to encourage and support outreach and drive for kids.
 This new program starts this Saturday, September 25th, from 10:30 to Noon, and continues every Saturday through October 30th.

 Dates: